-- 1. Manage Reach IV, including the major tributaries (Little Ossipee and Ossipee Rivers), for sustained production of Atlantic sea-run salmon, trout, American shad, sea-run alewives, blueback herring, and American eel consistent with habitat capabilities. - 2.
+- 1. Manage Reach IV, including the major tributaries (Little Ossipee and Ossipee Rivers), for sustained production of Atlantic sea-run salmon, trout, American shad7, sea-run alewives, blueback herring, and American eel consistent with habitat capabilities. - 2.
 Manage Reach IV as a migratory pathway for Atlantic salmon.

-American shad were inadvertently omitted from the Management Goals and Objectives for Reach IV (page 5-2) in the 1987 Saco River Strategic Plan for Fisheries Management.
-The Reach Description (beginning on page IV-

-&lt;sup>6 Sea-run alewives were inadvertently omitted from the Management Goals and Objectives for Reach III (page 5-2) in the 1987 Saco River Strategic Plan for Fisheries Management.
+6 Sea-run alewives were inadvertently omitted from the Management Goals and Objectives for Reach III (page 5-2) in the 1987 Saco River Strategic Plan for Fisheries Management.
 The Reach Description (beginning on page III-1) and Table 2-5 do, however, include production estimates for American shad for Reach III.

+7 American shad were inadvertently omitted from the Management Goals and Objectives for Reach IV (page 5-2) in the 1987 Saco River Strategic Plan for Fisheries Management.
+The Reach Description (beginning on page IV-1) and Table 2-5 do, however, include production estimates for American shad for Reach IV.